 GENEVA LAKE AQUATIC PLANT SURVEY - 2020

 Over the years the Geneva Lake Environmental Agency has conducted several aquatic plant surveys on Geneva Lake.
-The first one was conducted in 1976 and the most recent one was completed during the summer of 2019 with survey scheduled for 2020 and 2021.
-These surveys are the foundation for the aquatic plant management plan which is anticipated to be updated in 2020-21 Based upon the type and numbers of plants found in the lake, aquatic plant management strategies are approved or denied when applied for.
+The first one was conducted in 1976 and the most recent one was completed during the summer of 2020.
+These surveys are the foundation for the aquatic plant management plan which is anticipated to be updated in 2021-22.
+Based upon the type and numbers of plants found in the lake, aquatic plant management strategies will be implimented.

 The early plant surveys were conducted using the transect methods, with plants identified every given feet along predetermined transects.
 During the summer of 2015 a comprehensive survey was conducted using the point intersect method. for the first time.
-Points were identified every 50 meters and samples were collected, with plants identified and quantified.
+Points were located every 50 meters, samples were collected, plants identified and quantified.
 A total of 2,685 sites were located by longitude and latitude.
-Similar methodology was used in 2019 and will be used in 2020 and 2021.
+Similar methodology was used in 2019 and 2020.

 The data from the 2020 survey showed a healthy, rich, bio-diverse aquatic plant community.
 No new beds of starry stonewort were identified in the 2020 survey.
 The three most common plants found in 2020 were the same as found in 2019, wild celery (Vallisneria americana) , coontail ( Ceratophyllum demersum ) and spiral ditch-grass (Ruppia cirrhosa) .